 The third hurdle that needs to be solved for is user experience.
-If we are honest with ourselves, most affiliate transition experiences — sending a user from web to app, or desktop web to mobile web, or app to app — are not ideal.
-Or, to be more (brutally) direct, the user experience (UX), sucks (SUX).
+If we are honest with ourselves, most mobile affiliate marketing experiences — sending a user from web to app, or desktop web to mobile web, or app to app — are not ideal.
+Or, to be more (brutally) direct, the user experience (UX) sucks.

 A lack of sound technology solutions is deterring brands from taking time to properly integrate these landing paths.
 As such, companies leave conversion rates unoptimized and limit the possibilities of properly attributing mobile traffic.
 They don’t have faith in the post-click conversion funnel, and there is scant evidence that any one company has found the way to build a truly scalable solution for it.

 Many Traditional Desktoppers don’t understand (or care) how landing pages work on mobile; most hate the thought of potentially losing a customer by pushing them to download a mobile app.
 But are those fears really justified?

 Here’s the thing about mobile: it includes both mobile web and mobile apps.
 Generally, mobile apps do a better job converting users than mobile web, but not all users have your mobile app installed.
 In the heat of the moment right after a click, you don’t want to fool around trying to get the user to install the app.
 You want them to buy, and buy now!

 Luckily, mobile measurement partners (MMPs), Apple, and Google have all already thought about this problem and have a solid solution for it.
 This solution is where routing comes into play, and it involves two concepts that require some explanation.